Industrial Hemp Profile

 Hemp production originated in Central Asia thousands of years ago.
 The plant is one of the oldest sources of textile fiber.
 In fact, hemp rivaled flax as the main textile fiber until the middle of the 19th century.

 The crop was first brought to North America at Port Royal, Canada, in 1606.
 Industrial hemp was the most important non-food crop in the early history of the United States, being used for sails, riggings, canvas, ropes, clothing and paper.
-Its diverse uses made it a required crop, for a farmer’s and the country’s existence.
+Its diverse uses made it a required crop, for a farmer’s and for the country’s existence.

 The hemp industry thrived in Kentucky, Missouri and Illinois between 1840 and 1860 because of the strong demand for sailcloth and cording.
 From then until World War I, nearly all hemp in the United States was produced in Kentucky.
 During the war, some hemp cultivation occurred in Kentucky, California and most Midwestern states.
 With the passage of the Marihuana Tax Act in 1938, hemp production in the United States essentially ended.
 World War II led to a brief revival of hemp cultivation in the Midwest, because the war cut off supplies of fiber for rope, boots, uniforms and parachute cording.
 (Small and Marcus 2002)